yzy-nwpu/Demo_results/README.md

 # The name of paper:
 SPEECH DEREVERBERATION USING WEIGHTED PREDICTION ERROR WITH PRIOR LEARNT FROM DATA
 # Authors:
-Ziye Yang, Wenxing Yang, Kai Xie, Jie Chen.
+Ziye Yang, Wenxing Yang, Kai Xie, Jie Chen
 # Affiliation:
 CIAIC, School of Marine Science and Technology, Northwestern Polytechnical University, China
 # The abstract of paper: